I rise daily eager to face the blank page and follow the compass of my heart.

 In 2011, Tania began to attend A Room of Her Own Foundation retreats where she presented, consulted and taught; most recently in 2015, she attended as a recipient of the Marg Chandler Memorial Fellowship.
 She was formerly the poetry editor for the Fertile Source and a co-founding blogger for Mother Writer Mentor, sites that supported mothers on their path to realizing their potential as writers.

 A graduate of the Iowa Writers’ Workshop, Tania teaches poetry at San Diego Writers, Ink as well as online writing classes.
-This spring (2020) she joined the adjunct faculty at Antioch University as an online instructor in the Continuing Education program to teach tarot writing webinars and classes.
+In the spring of 2020, she joined the adjunct faculty at Antioch University as an online instructor in the Continuing Education program to teach tarot-inspired writing classes.
 She and writer Mary Allen co-blog at Tarot for Two.
 Tania lives in Coronado, California with her husband, three children, blue-eyed Siberian Husky and one formerly feral housecat named Luna.